-Luckily, college and living alone are “in the cards” for me, thanks to a clinical diagnosis by the school of psychiatry.
-So, I tell you about the day I remembered reading about B.F.
-Skinner, an American psychologist who studied “learning.”
-He was famous for demonstrating the concept of reward and punishment by placing a small animal inside a box.
-With this simple idea in mind, I pinned a sign on my door that read “Skinner’s room,” and I watched the process of my learning.
-By this time, I had trained my body in Ilchi Lee’s Tai Chi center, and it was time to reprogram my spirit by changing all of my childhood thoughts, feelings, and behavior.
+Thanks to a clinical diagnosis by the school of psychiatry, I am granted my human right to read and live alone.
+So, I tell you a short story about me and B.F.
+Skinner.
+Mr. Skinner was an American psychologist who studied “learning.”
+He was famous for demonstrating the concept of reward and punishment by placing a small animal inside a box, known as “Skinner’s Box.”
+With this simple classic idea in mind, I pinned a sign on my bedroom door that read “Skinner’s room,” and I watched the process of my learning.
+By this time, I had trained my body with Tai Chi, and it was time to reprogram my childhood thoughts, emotions, and behaviors via the brain.
+This is how…

-First, I set up the room: I hung inspirational images, placed a pitcher of water and a selection of teas, created a sitting area with paints and an instrument, and designated a study space with a laptop computer.
+First, I set up the room: I hung inspirational images, placed a pitcher of water and a selection of herbal teas, created a sitting area with paints and an instrument, and designated a study space with books and a laptop computer.
 Second, a stopwatch would control the time, as all areas of the room had a purpose.
-Then, I walked around my room and challenged myself to play one more song, read one more chapter, paint for 30 minutes, and reward myself with soothing teas.
-I thought, “I physically exercise with a timer,” so “why would I not time my brain exercises?”
-Additionally, I discovered that punishment was the reason I struggled to learn as a child, whereas rewarding myself with warm tea and positive self-talk motivated me to keep going.
+Then, I walked around my room and challenged myself to play one more song, read one more chapter, paint for 30 minutes without stopping, and reward myself with soothing teas.
+I thought, “I physically exercise with a stopwatch,” so “why would I not do the same with brain exercises?”
+Additionally, I discovered that punishment was the reason I struggled to learn as a child, whereas rewarding myself with warm tea kept me calm and awake.
+For example, peppermint tea eased belly aches and chamomile tea relaxed my muscles.

 In conclusion, having a “Skinner’s room” was a brain-drill experience of a heavenly nature.
-Rewarding myself, plus having a timer, was “the way” to create new habits.
+Rewarding myself plus having a stopwatch was “the way” to create new habits.
 I concluded that my brain can learn if my environment is clear and my body is comfortable.
-The entire project kick-started my brain, I’ve A’s in all my online courses, and my IQ score moved up from above average to intelligent.
+The entire project kick-started my brain, I’ve A’s in all my online college courses, and my IQ score moved up from above average to intelligent.

 - Eliminate Distractions